Naturalistic Computational Cognitive Science: Towards generalizable models and theories that capture the full range of natural behavior: Introduction

-In the remainder of the paper, we turn to the practice of naturalistic computational cognitive science, and its contributions to building generalizable cognitive theories.
-First, in \S\ref{sec:building}, we outline key lessons from AI in developing generalizable task-performing models for increasingly naturalistic data conditions: the benefits of being able to frictionlessly reproducing research artifacts, the importance of generalizability-focused model development, and the value of benchmarking for concentrating research effort on important questions.
-Finally, in \S\ref{sec:theory}, we outline how complicated experiments and opaque models can contribute to generalizable theories of cognition---uniting task-performing predictive models with explanatory reductive understanding, using established techniques like rational analysis \citep{anderson1990adaptive} and new approaches to interpreting complex models \citep{geiger2021causal}.
-We close in \S\ref{sec:discussion} by discussing the broader context and implications of naturalistic computational cognitive science.
+\wilka{The remaining sections address the how.
+In \S\ref{sec:building}, we distill a key lesson from AI for developing task-performing models in naturalistic settings: building generalizable models requires iterative and collective effort.
+We propose dynamic meta-benchmarks---living collections that researchers continually expand---as the coordination mechanism, and outline a development strategy for fast, frictionless iteration.
+In \S\ref{sec:theory}, we show how naturalistic experiments and complex models can anchor generalizable cognitive theories---uniting task-performing predictive models with reductive understanding of underlying mechanisms, using tools such as rational analysis \citep{anderson1990adaptive} and new approaches to interpreting complex models \citep{geiger2021causal}.
+We close in \S\ref{sec:discussion} with the broader context and implications of naturalistic computational cognitive science. }